phanieste/pentocity/README.md

 * BuildingUtil has all the code relevant to Buildings in it
 * LandUtil has all the code relevant to Land in it
-* Pentominos is a simple sequencer to generate [all the pentomino shapes](pentos/docs/pentominos.txt) javac pentos/g5/util/Pentominos.java java pentos.g5.util.Pentominos
+* Pentominos is a simple sequencer to generate [all the pentomino shapes](pentos/docs/pentominos.txt)

+    javac pentos/g5/util/Pentominos.java
+    java pentos.g5.util.Pentominos

+* It also has functions to pack two buildings together